saadsaifse/intro-to-AI-hackathon/3. Image Recognition with Python/Tutorial.md

 **Total duration:** 50-60 minutes

-- Basic introduction to Python - 5 minutes
 - [Introduction to image recognition and selected tools](#introduction-to-image-recognition-and-selected-tools) - 5 minutes
+- Working of Convolutional Neural Network (CNN) for Image Classification - 10 minutes
 - Setting-up the development environment - 5 minutes
 - Importing and preparing the data - 5 minutes
 - Compiling and training the model - 10 minutes